DmxLarchey/Ramsey/README.md

   for non-decidable relations.
 Also the link `well_founded R -> hwf R` assumes decidability of `R`.
 This is not needed for Hwf.
-However, the proof of Ramsey is very nice and short for `hwf` whereas Berardi and Stelia's proof for `Hwf` is more complicated and probably incomplete.
+However, the proof of Ramsey is very nice and short for `hwf` whereas Berardi and Stelia's (B&S) proof for `Hwf` is more complicated and probably incomplete.

 * Indeed, B&S proof represents trees as predicates over branches and thus, it is not possible to decide whereas a tree is empty or not.